 - Heloise from Jimmy Two-Shoes is obsessed with the eponymous character.
 Given that the show runs entirely on Black Comedy, it fits very well.
 Downplayed, as she's still portrayed as creepy and evil.

 - Also subverted with Heloise's stalker, Peep.
 He's male, but it's still played entirely for laughs.

-- On Johnny Test, both Susan and Mary's obsession with Gil and Bling-Bling's obsession with Susan are Played for Laughs.
-However, Bling-Bling is a flat-out Abhorrent Admirer, with Susan fully aware and utterly disgusted by his advances on account of his repulsive appearance and clingy personality.
+- In Johnny Test, both Susan and Mary's obsession with Gil and Eugene's obsession with Susan are Played for Laughs.
+However, Eugene is a flat-out Abhorrent Admirer, with Susan fully aware and utterly disgusted by his advances on account of his repulsive appearance and clingy personality.
 Gil, meanwhile, seems completely unaware that the girls are interested in him.
 He did call them out on their behavior once, when they locked him in the lab to keep him from encountering any of the rampaging Gil-bots, yet remained clueless as to why, and continued to treat them normally in later eps.
-Both Susan/Mary and Bling-Bling have attempted to use mind control or otherwise force their obsession to be with them.
-Bling-Bling is seen as a villain for this and gets punished, while Susan and Mary tend to get no worse than failing to get Gil.
+Both Susan/Mary and Eugene have attempted to use mind control or otherwise force their obsession to be with them.
+Eugene is seen as a villain for this and gets punished, while Susan and Mary tend to get no worse than failing to get Gil.
 That's not even going into the fact they have him under constant surveillance with a wide variety of technology.

-- On Phineas and Ferb, Candace Flynn is like this to Jeremy before their relationship started.
-Linda even mentions her shrine.
+- In Phineas and Ferb, Candace Flynn is like this to Jeremy before their relationship started.
+Her mother Linda even mentions her shrine.
 Candace continuing to act like this after they were together was played as her being an insane Clingy Jealous Girl, although Jeremy seems to be into it.

-- Sierra to Cody in Total Drama World Tour.
+- Sierra to Cody in Total Drama.
 And in the fandom, Sierra fans often argue that it's alright that Sierra stalks Cody, because it's just a Gender Flipped version of Cody "stalking" Gwen.
 The thing is, Cody never stalked Gwen—he obviously has a crush on her and has occasionally edged into creepy territory (sniffing her hair, for example), but never did anything weird enough for Gwen to stop considering him a friend.
 Sierra, however, ignores all of Cody's obvious objections while she steals all his underwear, messes with him while he sleeps, paralyzes him and at one point even "Marries him" while he's unable object.
 It's all Played for Laughs, (and very funny) but even fans admit that a guy could never have gotten away with anything similar without the show going very dark.
 As it is, Sierra gets a sympathetic send off, and is even brought back for Total Drama All Stars where she begins stalking Cameron with similar results.